 Consider these guidelines to be that information and use these tips to help you absorb more of your thyroid medication when you take it:

-- Take your thyroid medication either FIRST thing in the morning or RIGHT before you go to bed - There have been studies which show that taking your thyroid medication at night is not only equivalent to taking it in the morning, some studies suggest that it might be better.
+- Take your thyroid medication either FIRST thing in the morning or RIGHT before you go to bed – There have been studies that show that taking your thyroid medication at night is not only equivalent to taking it in the morning, some studies suggest that it might be better.

 - Wait 4 hours before you take your thyroid medication IF you are taking iron or calcium supplements – Iron and calcium are notorious for binding to thyroxine (the active component of your thyroid medication) and rendering it inactive.
 Be VERY cautious if you use either of these supplements anywhere near the time of day that you take your thyroid medication.

-- Wait 30-60 minutes before you take your thyroid medication IF you are taking other supplements - Other supplements, which includes thyroid supplements, can also potentially interfere with thyroid medication absorption.
+- Wait 30-60 minutes before you take your thyroid medication IF you are taking other supplements – Other supplements, which include thyroid supplements, can also potentially interfere with thyroid medication absorption.
 Just be sure to wait 30-60 minutes and you should be good to go.
 This includes things like fish oil, vitamin D, and so on.

 - Wait 60 minutes before taking your thyroid medication after you consume coffee – The general guidelines for coffee would be to wait at least 1 hour (or 60 minutes) before you take your medication.
 If you place your medication RIGHT by your bed with a glass of water you can take it basically RIGHT when you wake up and before you get ready for the day.
 If you are drinking your coffee right after this then you might try taking your medication at bed right before you go to bed.

-- Wait 30-60 minutes before you take your thyroid medication after you eat breakfast - Food, in general, can also limit thyroid medication absorption (4).
-Be sure that breakfast isn't also interfering with your medication schedule.
-This is another reason I like the-taking-your-thyroid-medication-at-night approach because most people don't eat RIGHT before they go to bed.
+- Wait 30-60 minutes before you take your thyroid medication after you eat breakfast – Food, in general, can also limit thyroid medication absorption (4).
+Be sure that breakfast isn’t also interfering with your medication schedule.
+This is another reason I like the taking-your-thyroid-medication-at-night approach because most people don’t eat RIGHT before they go to bed.
 Dinner is usually at 7 pm and bedtime is hopefully a few hours after.

 If you follow these tips then you should limit the chance that there is any interference in absorption.